 The legal definition of “unauthorized altering of sales receipts” in Las Vegas, Nevada, mandates that “a person shall not, with the intent to cheat or defraud a retailer, possess, make, alter, forge or counterfeit any sales receipt or inventory pricing label.”

-In other words, it’s illegal to make or otherwise change a pricing label or sales receipt for the purpose of conning the seller.
+In other words, it’s illegal to make or otherwise change a pricing label or sales receipt for the purpose of defrauding the seller.
 Note that this law applies to both written and electronic labels used by retailers to identify, inventory or price products.

 Typical scenarios that would violate NRS 205.965 in Las Vegas include: